Business Succession Planning Checklist

 What Is Succession Planning?

-A succession plan is what a business owner leaves behind if they suddenly leave the company.
+A business owner leaves a succession plan behind if they suddenly leave the company.
 It contains directions on what to do with the business.

 Here is what a succession plan includes: